 Dirleton is a pretty village on the coast in East Lothian between Gullane and North Berwick.
 See the Castle which has a Gold award with Green Tourism for its Eco standards.
 This is run by Historic Scotland.
-It costs £6 entry and you can see the 400 hundred year old picturesque ruins and gardens.
+You can see the 400 hundred year old picturesque ruins and gardens.

 Spend the afternoon at Yellowcraig Beach in Dirleton.
 This fabulous beach has great views to the Island of Fidra, which is uninhabited and is now an RSPB bird sanctuary.
 You can see the lighthouse (automated since 1970).

 There are 2 Inns in Dirleton for food, or alternatively stop for lunch at Archerfield Estate (only 5 minutes in the car or a nice ½ hour walk).
 Archerfield has a walled garden and ‘fairy’ walk with the option to hire bikes to explore the Estate.
 Tempting gift and farm shop.

 This is on the lovely coastal walk of the John Muir Way.
 If you have time and would like to see some more of the coast why not stop at Gullane beach too?
 A scenic long sandy beach in the beautiful golfing village of Gullane.

 Tantallon is a magnificent ruined castle sitting dramatically on a cliff side in East Lothian.
 The ruins are maintained by Historic Scotland and have the Silver award with Green Tourism.
 There is a lot to explore in the ruins including the dungeons.
 Climb the stairways to the upper walls and get fantastic views to the Bass Rock with the oldest gannet colony.